BV-BRC/BV-BRC-Docs/docroot/system_documentation/system_architecture.rst

 Hardware Deployment
 ####################

-The hardware hosted at Argonne National Laboratory on behalf of the University of Chicago’s bioinformatics computing core supporting the PATRIC services are as follows:
+The hardware hosted at Argonne National Laboratory on behalf of the University of Chicago’s bioinformatics computing core supporting the BV-BRC services are as follows:

 - Production support services